-North Somerset Athletic Club is as aforementioned affiliated to UK/England Athletics as such as a club has adopted the policies and guidance given by the governing body.
-There headline strategy is shown below which the club fully supports.
+North Somerset Athletic Club is affiliated to UK/England Athletics and has adopted the policies and guidance given by the governing body.
+Their headline strategy is shown below which the club fully supports.
 All relevant documents such as child protection, codes of conduct for athletes, parents and coaches can be found on the England athletics website as below.

 Welfare – it is everyone’s responsibility

 Athletics is about running, jumping and throwing as fast, as high and as far as you can.
 England Athletics aims to create an environment where everyone involved in athletics feels safe and secure to enable them to achieve their potential – to run, jump and throw, to coach, officiate or to support those who do.